drmarkpowell/drmarkpowell-hugo/content/apps/owl/privacy.md

 ## Machine Learning Models

-OWL uses a YOLO CoreML model for character detection:
+OWL uses an on-device model for character detection:

 - The ML model is downloaded once during app installation
 - All inference (character detection) runs locally on your device